SASTRA-Projects/Timetable/README.md

 The **SASTRA Timetable Generation System** is an initiative to automate the complex process of class scheduling at [`SASTRA DEEMED To Be University`](https://www.sastra.edu).
 This system leverages modern technologies to create conflict-free timetables, reducing manual work and enhancing efficiency.

-Despite being a leader in technological adoption, SASTRA has managed timetables manually — at least until **January 2025**.
+Despite being a leader in technological adoption, SASTRA DEEMED UNIVERSITY has always managed timetables manually — at least until **July 2025**.
 This project addresses that gap by automating the timetable generation process using a well-structured database and an intelligent scheduling algorithm.

 ## 🚀 Features